The Metropolitan Museum of Art Sargent Madame X Crescent Drop Earrings - Sterling Silver

 The Metropolitan Museum of Art Sargent Rose Vermeil Pendant Necklace The Metropolitan Museum of Art Sargent Rose Vermeil Pendant Necklace 132.95 USD Art jewelry makes a unique gift for her.
 This delicate vermeil pendant necklace dotted with white sapphires recalls the silky bloom held by Charlotte Louise Burckhardt in John Singer Sargent's (American, 1856-1925) Lady with the Rose (1882).
 The painting's monochromatic palette, shallow space, and emphasis on the figure's silhouette pay tribute to Diego Velázquez (Spanish, 1599-1660), whose work Sargent studied.
 In 1882, he exhibited Burckhardt's portrait at the Paris Salon to great acclaim.
 Burckhardt was the 20-year-old daughter of a Swiss merchant and his American wife, who were members of Sargent's cosmopolitan circle in Paris.
 Our reimagined rose evokes the subject's sophistication.
 We're delighted to present this item in celebration of Sargent and Paris.
 This Met exhibition explores the early career of the American painter John Singer Sargent, from his arrival in Paris in 1874 through the mid-1880s, when his infamous portrait Madame X was a scandalous success at the Paris Salon.
 Over the course of one extraordinary decade, Sargent achieved recognition by creating boldly ambitious portraits and figure paintings that pushed the boundaries of conventionality.
 Beyond the portrait studio, he traveled in search of inspiration for his art-finding subjects in Italy, the Netherlands, Spain, and North Africa.
 This exhibition gathers Sargent's diverse works from this period to illuminate his path to becoming an artist, which was indelibly shaped by his experiences in the French capital.
 These visually stunning works provide a compelling view of the Paris art world of the late 19th century.
 Read our blog post

 The Metropolitan Museum of Art Dürer: Virgin on the Crescent Fine Holiday Cards with Lined Envelopes and Foil Seals The Metropolitan Museum of Art Dürer: Virgin on the Crescent Fine Holiday Cards with Lined Envelopes and Foil Seals 35.95 USD Send season's greetings with art holiday cards from The Met.
 Wish your loved ones a "Merry Christmas" with our elevated holiday cards reinterpreting Albrecht Dürer's (German, 1471-1528) serene engraving (ca. 1499) in The Met collection.
 This radiant image of the Virgin and Child is embellished with foil, and each envelope is luxuriously lined.
 Golden seals featuring a selection of The Met's logos, past and present, lend an artful finishing touch to your greeting.
-To learn more about the art that inspired our Christmas cards, read our blog post
+Read our blog post

-The Metropolitan Museum of Art Renaissance M Unisex Tee - X-Large The Metropolitan Museum of Art Renaissance "M" Unisex Tee - X-Large 49.95 USD An art tee inspired by The Met collection.
-The artful "M" on this tee comes from Divina proportione (1509), a book of woodcut illustrations in The Met collection by the Franciscan mathematician and theorist Fra Luca Pacioli (Italian, ca. 1445-ca. 1514).
+The Metropolitan Museum of Art Renaissance M Unisex Hoodie - X-Large The Metropolitan Museum of Art Renaissance "M" Unisex Hoodie - X-Large 82.95 USD The perfect Met Museum souvenir.
+The artful "M" on this hoodie comes from Divina proportione (1509), a book of woodcut illustrations in The Met collection by the Franciscan mathematician and theorist Fra Luca Pacioli (Italian, ca. 1445-ca. 1514).
 Inspired by Leonardo da Vinci's (Italian, 1452-1519) Vitruvian Man, a study of ideal anatomical proportions, Pacioli perfected the construction of the Roman alphabet according to geometric principles, stressing the shape of simple, monumental letters.

 The Metropolitan Museum of Art Renaissance M Embroidered Unisex Hoodie - X-Large The Metropolitan Museum of Art Renaissance "M" Embroidered Unisex Hoodie - X-Large 82.95 USD The perfect Met Museum souvenir.
 The artful "M" embroidered on this hoodie comes from Divina proportione (1509), a book of woodcut illustrations in The Met collection by the Franciscan mathematician and theorist Fra Luca Pacioli (Italian, ca. 1445-ca. 1514).
 Inspired by Leonardo da Vinci's (Italian, 1452-1519) Vitruvian Man, a study of ideal anatomical proportions, Pacioli perfected the construction of the Roman alphabet according to geometric principles, stressing the shape of simple, monumental letters